 How closely and often do Acts and Paul’s epistles agree?
 Fifteen tables, plus two bonus tables, in this post, laying out the parallels.

 Youtube critics daily, it seems, call for the blood of Christian prophets who are mistaken about some of their prophecies.
 The critics read Deuteronomy 13 and 18 and demand the death penalty for their ministries.
 But what did Paul say about them?
 Let’s do a side-by-side comparison of the OT and the NT.

 Is the book of Acts historically reliable, in comparison to its own Greco-Roman writing culture?
 Many tables are included, to answer the question.

 An old-fashioned Bible study here.
 There is a lot of confusion in certain quarters of the global Renewal Movement.
-What did Paul really teach in 1 Corinthians 14 which can clear up the confusion?
-Are we willing to obey his teaching or run roughshod over it?
+How can we clear up the confusion?
+What did Paul really teach in 1 Corinthians 14?
+Are we willing to obey his teaching or just run roughshod over it?